OnkelTem/wmod-script-twitter/README.md

 ```
 $ npm run dev
-$ npm run proxy
 ```

-The first command builds the development version into `js/` directory and rebuilds it automatically upon source code modification.
-The second runs [wmod-proxy](https://github.com/OnkelTem/wmod-twitter) against `js/` directory and starts injecting code.
-It's also watching the `js/` directory and restarts the proxy when the code gets rebuilt.
+It builds the dev version into the `js/` directory and runs the proxy which starts injection into https://twitter.com pages.
+It also rebuilds the code when it changes and restarts the proxy.

 ## The architecture